Vida Salvaje en Bosque del Cabo

 I have now been the biologist in residence at Bosque del Cabo since 2001.
 Over that period of time it has never failed to amaze me how incredibly rich the biodiversity of this area is.
 Bosque del Cabo’s already extensive species inventories are constantly accumulating new records.

+For this reason I would recommend Bosque del Cabo to anyone having an interest, casual or professional, in natural history.
 Here you are surrounded by a wealth of flora and fauna, most of which requires little effort on behalf of the visitor to observe.
 There are so many mammal, bird and butterfly species in the grounds.
 More species of butterfly have been recorded in the grounds of Bosque del Cabo than in nearby Corcovado National Park.
 Mammals, despite their size, are normally shy and retiring creatures but at Bosque a large number of species can be seen without too much effort.
 The Osa Peninsula is home to almost twice the number of species of bat than the whole of the United States.
 For bird watchers, every day will bring new sightings.
 Most people can’t help but enjoy the colours and form of frogs.
 Once again you will not be disappointed, there are large amphibian breeding colonies in Bosque’s two ponds.

 Bosque del Cabo’s trail system gives ample opportunity to hike through a wide variety of habitats; primary and secondary forest, open gardens and coastal areas.
 I enjoy spending a great deal of my time walking the trails, recording and photographing the wildlife around me.

+What adds to the whole experience is that the hotel itself is so welcoming and restful between activities.
 The cuisine is exceptional and the staff so helpful and friendly.
 I know that I have been fortunate to have had access to such a wonderful study site.
 I cannot thank enough my gracious hosts, Phil and Kim for their hospitality over the years.
 I can only suggest that anyone wishing to experience a tropical rainforest could not find a better location than Bosque del Cabo.

 Philip Davison, Tropical Ecologist.